 Two conditions are then outlined for such extending: determination and coherence.

 An extension should neither go too far beyond the baseline and include things which should not be included within the concept; nor fail to go far enough beyond it, and exclude things which should be included under the concept… Echoing such concerns Horwitz suggests that to be an ‘‘adequate concept of mental illness’’ a concept must demonstrate the capacity to ‘‘distinguish conditions that ought to be called ‘mental illnesses’ from those that ought not’’… The criterion of valid extension implied by Bellaimey, Horwitz, and Wakefield will be named the criterion of determination.

 [I]ntuitively, random lists of items do not imply the existence of any covering concept.
-What, for example, is the concept implied by H9, the chair I’m sitting on, Beijing, and the Mona Lisa?
+What, for example, is the concept implied by (square root of) 9, the chair I’m sitting on, Beijing, and the Mona Lisa?
 What is lacking from this set of items is any sense that they belong together.
 There is a need for a criterion of coherence.

 Pickering describes FRCs thus:

 The family resemblance approach

 can be represented schematically and abstractly...
 Five things (labelled here

 A, B, C, D, E) are agreed to fall under a concept—they form the baseline of

 agreed examples.
 There are also five characteristics or attributes the things